Relativistic configuration-interaction density functional theory: Nonaxial effects on nuclear $\beta\beta$ decay

-As shown in Fig.~\ref{Fig:NME-2vbb}, the $M^{2\nu}$ values are overestimated by the SM and IBM calculations.
-This might be partially attributed to their limited model space, which consists of $0f_{5/2}, 1p_{3/2}, 1p_{1/2}$, and $0g_{9/2}$ valence orbits.
-As mentioned in Ref.~\cite{Brown2015Phys.Rev.C041301}, enlargement of the model space by including the spin-orbit partners $0f_{7/2}$ and $0g_{7/2}$ would decrease the value of $M^{2\nu}$.
-Moreover, in the IBM calculation, going beyond the adopted closure approximation may further reduce the $M^{2\nu}$ value.
+As shown in Fig.~\ref{Fig:NME}a, the $M^{2\nu}$ are overestimated by the SM and IBM calculations.
+This might be partially attributed to their limited model space, which is so-called ``$jj44$" consisting of $0f_{5/2}$, $1p_{1/2}$, $1p_{3/2}$, and $0g_{9/2}$ valence orbits.
+By analyzing the single particle levels near the Fermi surface in our calculations, it is found that $0f_{7/2}$, $1d_{5/2}$, and $0g_{7/2}$ orbits are crucial for driving the triaxiality, but they are out of the model space of the SM and IBM.
+Enlargement of the model space by including these orbits may lower the $M^{2\nu}$.
+Moreover, in the IBM calculation, going beyond the closure approximation may further reduce the $M^{2\nu}$.

-The $M^{2\nu}$ values given by the ReCD theory agree well with the data.
-The main contributions come from the intermediate $1^+$ states with excitation energies less than 7 MeV.
-For other states, the contributions are negligible, and this can be understood by analyzing the effects from the numerator and denominator in Eq.~\eqref{eq:2vbb-operator}.
-On the one hand, higher excitation energies of $1^+$ states result in larger values of the denominator.
-On the other hand, four qp configurations begin to play dominate roles for these states and this tends to reduce the magnitudes of the numerator.
-These two effects significantly reduce the contributions of the $1^+$ states with excitation energies larger than 7 MeV.

-The $M^{2\nu}$ value is moderately influenced by the triaxiality.
-This can also be qualitatively explained by exploring the contributions of the numerator and denominator in Eq.~\eqref{eq:2vbb-operator}.
-For the $M^{2\nu}$ of $^{76}$Ge, it is found that the values of the numerator are enhanced by the triaxiality, depending on the complex interplay between wavefunctions of initial, intermediate, and final nuclear states.
-Nevertheless, the values of the denominator are also increased as both $E_i$ and $E_f$ are lowered by the triaxial correlations.
-The simultaneous enhancement of the numerator and denominator in Eq.~\eqref{eq:2vbb-operator} results in a slight increase of the $M^{2\nu}$ value by around $11\%$.